Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 -   Support for material property components and custom shader graphs
 -   Animated properties and rich text tags
 -   Changing text at runtime

+## Changes When Enabling GameObjectEntity

+Several additional systems will be added to support binding GameObjects with entities at runtime and synchronizing their transforms.

 ## Changes When Using the NetCode Bootstrap